Tan beret: Spanish Army

 Spanish Light Infantry Brigade "CANARIAS XVI" uses a sand-coloured beret since April 2011.
 The BRILCAN, directly subordinated to Canarias General Command, possesses preparation for the aeromobility, combat in population and for the operations in the desert within the framework of the Rapid Action Force that they justify the color of his beret.

-See: Brigada de Infantería Ligera CANARIAS XVI.

 Swedish Army

 The Swedish Home Guard (Hemvärnet) wears a tan beret.

 Swiss Armed Forces

 All members of the Special Forces Command wear a tan beret with their uniform.

 United States Army

 On June 14, 2001 the U.S. Army Rangers assigned to the 75th Ranger Regiment were authorized to wear a distinctive tan beret to replace the black berets that had become the army-wide standard.
-In the U.S. Army, the tan beret can be worn only by those assigned to the 75th Ranger Regiment, the Airborne and Ranger Training Brigade, or have served with the regiment for at least one year and is still serving within a unit under the U.S. Army Special Operations Command.
+In the U.S. Army, the tan beret can be worn only by those soldiers assigned to the 75th Ranger Regiment, the Airborne and Ranger Training Brigade, or have served with the regiment for at least one year and is still serving within a unit under the U.S. Army Special Operations Command.